jacobvarner/hoops-blog/_posts/2016-10-31-2016-2017-College-Basketball-Top-25-Rankings-Preseason.md

 ---
 layout: post
-title: "2016-2017 College Basketball Top 25 Rankings: Preseason"
+title: "Jacob Varner's 2016-2017 College Basketball Top 25 Rankings: Preseason"
 description: >
   College basketball is right around the corner and there are a handful of dominant teams near the top with tons of talent close behind.
 date:   2016-10-31 2:00:00 -0600